pyxu-org/pyxu/doc/dev_notes.rst

 - In the case of N-D inputs, the output should have the same number of dimensions as the input.

-- It should be decorated with  :py:func:`~pycsou.runtime.enforce_precision`, which (together with the context manager :py:class:`~pycsou.runtime.Precision`) controls the numerical precision (e.g.
+- It should be decorated with  :py:func:`~pyxu.runtime.enforce_precision`, which (together with the context manager :py:class:`~pyxu.runtime.Precision`) controls the numerical precision (e.g.
   *half*, *single*, *double*, *quad*) of the inputs/outputs.
-If possible, the computation performed by the method itself should also be carried out at the user-specified precision, accessible via the function :py:func:`~pycsou.runtime.getPrecision`.
+If possible, the computation performed by the method itself should also be carried out at the user-specified precision, accessible via the function :py:func:`~pyxu.runtime.getPrecision`.
 If preserving the precision is not possible, a warning should be raised.

-- Whenever possible, it should be compatible with the array modules supported by Pycsou (use :py:func:`~pycsou.util.deps.supported_array_modules` for an up-to-date list).
-This can be achieved via the function :py:func:`~pycsou.util.get_array_module` which allows to write `module-agnostic
+- Whenever possible, it should be compatible with the array modules supported by Pyxu (use :py:func:`~pyxu.util.deps.supported_array_modules` for an up-to-date list).
+This can be achieved via the function :py:func:`~pyxu.util.get_array_module` which allows to write `module-agnostic
   <https://docs.cupy.dev/en/stable/user_guide/basic.html#how-to-write-cpu-gpu-agnostic-code>`_ code
   easily.